 The zoo caters for kids with specialized workshops, zookeepers talks (in Dutch, but you can ask questions in English) and organised feeding times.

 It also has a playground and, in summer, hosts special workshops for children and musical performances: you can bring your own picnic or order a pizza from their outdoor kitchen!

 Artis zoo gets pretty busy on a sunny day so we recommend getting skip the line tickets if going at prime visiting time

 Visit a House boat for people…. or cats!

-Amsterdam’s canal are the most interesting feature of the city for kids who will no doubt notice the many colourful boats floating on their waters.
-What children may not realise is that while some boats are for transport, some are for living.
+Amsterdam’s canal are the most interesting feature of the city for kids who will no doubt notice the many colorful boats floating in the canals of Amsterdam city centre.
+What children may not realize is that while some boats are for transport, some are for living.